alwz1/disaster_response_pipelines/README.md

 String type categories under a single column were split and expanded into 36 individual category columns, and converted into numeric value of either 0 or 1.
 The duplicate 171 rows were also removed.
 The resulting dataframe had 26215 rows and 40 columns.
-The cleaned dataset was then saved into an sqlite database.
+The cleaned dataset was then saved into a sqlite database.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>